 I TOLD YOU, I LOVE YOU

-This project, “I told you, I love you”, combines my imagination of the octet rule with wet plate to explore the relationship between visible and invisible.
+“I told you, I love you” combines my imagination of the octet rule with the wet plate process to explore the relationship between the visible and the invisible, the fixed and the fluid, the measurable and the felt.

 © 2016 Ting-wei Chang 張廷瑋